asamallab/Curvature-FCN-ASD/fMRInetworks/ABIDE-I/README.md

 we constructed functional connectivity networks (FCNs) over a wide range of graph densities between 0.02 or 2% edges and 0.5 or 50% edges, with an increment of 0.01 or 1% edges.

-The functional connectivity networks used in our study, is available in the edgelist format in [FCN](https://github.com/asamallab/RicciCurvature-fMRInetworks/tree/main/fMRInetworks/ABIDE-I/FCN) directory and is further organised by threshold value.The files in FCN contain three columns - source, target and correlation coefficient as edge attribute.
+The functional connectivity networks used in our study, is available in the edgelist format in [FCN](https://github.com/asamallab/RicciCurvature-fMRInetworks/tree/main/fMRInetworks/ABIDE-I/FCN) directory and is further organised by threshold value.

+The files in FCN contain three columns - **source**, **target** and **correlation coefficient** as edge attribute.
+(Please note that our networks are undirected)

 ## Supporting files